Quicr/quicr-protocol-spec/moq-proto.md

 push towards latencies that are in the order of 100ms over the natural latency the network causes.

-The architecture for this specificaiton is outlines in draft-jennings-moq-arch and this specification does not make sense without first reading that.
-Client endpoints publish and subscribe to named objects that is sent to, and received from, relays that forms an overlay delivery network similar to what CDN provides today.
+The architecture for this specificaiton is outlined in draft-jennings-moq-arch, where the principal idea is Client endpoints publish and subscribe to named objects that is sent to, and received from, relays that forms an overlay delivery network similar to what CDN provides today.

+The architecture specification, draft-jennings-moq-arch, is a prequisite to read this specification.

+This specification defines the protocol specifics of the QuicR Media Delievery Architecture.

 # Contributing